efskap/skype-adfree/README.md

 skype-adfree
 ============

 A registry key that disables ads on Skype for Windows.
-(Open with regedit)
+Merge it in using regedit, restart Skype, and enjoy.

 ##What it does